Laura Mazza shared a Side-by-side Comparison of her body before Kids and After Kids, and after, with a message we all need to hear.

 The vast majority of us struggle with body image issues every single day.
 We see our reflection in the mirror and wish for something different- something more defined, or maybe with less jiggle.
 As someone who has, and continues to battle with how I see myself, I can tell you I honestly know how it feels.

 Laura Mazza is a bold mother of two who is no stranger to facing struggles in life.
-Since the age of 16 she has battled with anxiety and depression, and most recently, post natal depression.
-On August 28, 2016, she shared this photo, which isn’t a before and after of weight loss, “but it is a victory story.”
+Since the age of 16, she has battled with anxiety and depression, and most recently, postnatal depression.
+On August 28, 2016, this mom shared an honest photo of her body, which isn’t a before and after of weight loss, “but it is a victory story.”